Thinking about fertility treatment

 What is in vitro fertilization?

 IVF is the most common kind of ART.
 In IVF, an egg and sperm are combined in a lab to create an embryo (fertilized egg) which is then put into your uterus.
-You may need IVF if:
+The steps to IVF include:

 - American Society for Reproductive Medicine's ReproductiveFacts.org